 IMPORTANT: The grant agreement for this special grant must be returned by January 15, 2011.
 Failure to return the grant agreement by that date could result in cancellation of the grant and reallocation of funds.

 Payment of a grant will be withheld if final reports for previous grants are not in compliance with policy below.

 Grant Period & Reporting Requirements

-IMPORTANT NOTE: The National Endowment for the Arts will require, at a minimum, a quarterly report from each organization that receives an Arts Jobs grant.
-Applicants need to have the ability to collect data over time that demonstrates the Arts Jobs grant has made a difference in either stabilizing or expanding the work of the organization.
+IMPORTANT NOTE: The National Endowment for the Arts will require, at a minimum, a quarterly report from each organization that receives an Emergency Artist Fees grant.
+Applicants need to have the ability to collect data over time that demonstrates the grant has made a difference in stabilizing the work of the organization.
 To enhance transparency and public accountability, reports will also be posted for public information on the New Hampshire Office of Economic Stimulus website and the National Endowment for the Arts website as required.